|

 However, the opinion written by Justice Ruth Bader Ginsburg provides

-guidance for those prisoners seeking greater exercise of religious
+guidance for those prisoners seeking greater exercise of religious freedom

 within institutions, especially Muslims.

-Ginsburg's report upheld the use of halal (lawful for Muslim
+Justice Ginsburg’s report upheld the use of halal (lawful for Muslim

 consumption) foods, possession of the Qur'an, prayer oils, and pork

-substitutes in the context of Congress's legislative intent to enact
+substitutes in the context of Congress’s legislative intent to enact the

-RLUIPA, for the purpose of unburdening the practice of religion
+RLUIPA, for the purpose of unburdening the practice of religion in prisons.

-Does this mean that Muslim prisoners should start filing lawsuits
+Does this mean that Muslim prisoners should start filing lawsuits following

 every perceived restriction to their religious practice?
-The answer
+The answer is

-"no." Muslim prisoners should be cautious about filing
+“no.” Muslim prisoners should be cautious about filing lawsuits, due to

 the ramifications of such actions.
-If you file a lawsuit and don't
+If you file a lawsuit and don’t properly

-present your claims in court, you could further justify restrictions
+present your claims in court, you could further justify restrictions placed

 upon Muslim prisoners.

-also need to prioritize their concerns.
+Muslims also need to prioritize their concerns.
 In order of importance,

-these should be: 1) the right to conduct and/or attend Jumu'ah (the
+these should be: 1) the right to conduct and/or attend Jumu’ah (the weekly

-Friday service), 2) the right to have a Muslim chaplain, 3) the
+Friday service), 2) the right to have a Muslim chaplain, 3) the right to

-have a halal food diet, 4) the right to receive donated religious
+have a halal food diet, 4) the right to receive donated religious materials,

 5) the right to wear kufis (Islamic headgear), 6) the right to conduct

-fundraisers, 7) the right to have adequate accommodations during
+fundraisers, 7) the right to have adequate accommodations during Ramadan

-(the ninth month of the Islamic calendar when Muslims observe fasts),
+(the ninth month of the Islamic calendar when Muslims observe fasts), and 8)

 the right to have Islamic name changes recognized.

-Muslim Prisoner Ministry has put together a list of Muslim prisoners'
+The Muslim Prisoner Ministry has put together a list of Muslim prisoners’

 rights that include cases to support their claims.
-Send a SASE for
+Send a SASE for a copy

 of the Muslim Prisoners' Rights Information Guide to:

-Muslim Prisoner Ministry
+The Muslim Prisoner Ministry

 3936 South Benton